Aereven Advance Postmortem

 Using the GitHub website, I tweaked the code from my phone and pushed to main, hopeful it would compile.

 But now… how to actually compile it?
 I first tried to install DevKitPro on my SteamDeck but it’s no secret that I hate Linux at the best of times and SteamOS isn't your average distrib.
-The whole filesystem is read-only, preventing the usual packet managers to work, and of course there was no Flatpak for DevKitARM.
+The whole filesystem is read-only, preventing the usual package managers to work, and of course there was no Flatpak for DevKitARM.
 I tried to get it to work with Docker but quickly gave up.

 Plan B was a bit more costly: order a VPS (virtualized private server) from my usual web host.
 The scrappiest and cheapest option would do.
 For around 6€ I got access to a full-on Linux machine living in the cloud.
 I first asked for a Fedora installation, thinking installing DevKitPro would be easier, but I was severely mistaken and I quickly switched to Ubuntu.